This recipe for the Best Birthday Cake with moist and fluffy cake paired with rich and creamy milk chocolate buttercream is perfect for celebrating!

 With the mixer on low speed, add the flour mixture in three additions alternating with the whole milk, beginning and ending with the flour, mixing just until combined.
 Do not overmix.

 In a separate clean bowl with an electric mixer fitted with a whisk attachment, beat the 2 egg whites until they hold soft peaks, about 3 minutes.
 Gently fold into the cake batter.
+Do not overmix.

 Divide the batter evenly among the prepared cake pans and bake for about 30 minutes, or until a toothpick comes out clean.
 Let cool for 20 minutes in pans before turning out onto a cooling rack.
 For easier frosting, freeze the cake layers until firm.